 Mashed potatoes were used to replicate the consistency of the brown substance mud bath featured in the opening teaser.
 What the producers failed to take into account was that after 24 hours and under all the hot lights, mashed potatoes emit an almost unbearable smell.

-The alleyway car roll sequence is actually filmed in two locations.
+The alleyway car roll sequence was actually filmed in two locations.
 The entrance was at the car park at Universal Studios and the exit was at Fremont Street, Las Vegas.
-It was filmed over a 3-day period.
+It was filmed over a three-day period.

 This movie boasts the most number of aliases used by James Bond in a Bond movie.
-These were as Peter Franks, as Mr. Jones (and Tiffany Case as Mrs. Jones), as Klaus Hergescheimer at White Techtronics and as Burt Saxby on the telephone.
+These were as Peter Franks, as Mr. Jones (and Tiffany Case as Mrs. Jones), as Klaus Hergescheimer at Whyte Techtronics, and as Burt Saxby on the telephone.

-Ninth James Bond movie and the seventh movie in the EON Productions official film series.
-It was the seventh film to both feature Bernard Lee as M and Lois Maxwell as Miss Moneypenny and the sixth to feature Desmond Llewelyn as Q. It was the sixth James Bond film to star Sean Connery as James Bond and the last for him in the EON Productions official film series.
+Ninth James Bond movie, and the seventh movie in the EON Productions official film franchise.
+It was the seventh film to both feature Bernard Lee as M and Lois Maxwell as Miss Moneypenny, and the sixth to feature Desmond Llewelyn as Q. It was the sixth James Bond film to star Sean Connery as James Bond, and the last for him in the EON Productions official film franchise.

 Harry Saltzman was said to strongly dislike the movie's theme song, believing its lyrics to be suggestive, and largely a double entendre regarding the penis.
 The theme song was used at the insistence of Albert R. Broccoli.